California lawmakers approve budget to fund rail, preschool

 As part of a compromise with Brown, lawmakers negotiated additional commitments for cap-and-trade funds, including money for affordable housing, mass transit and clean energy projects.

-Other compromises included an expansion of public pre-kindergarten for low-income 4-year-olds, a priority of Senate President pro Tem Darrell Steinberg, a Democrat who represents Sacramento.
+Other compromises included an expansion of public pre-kindergarten for four-year-olds from low income families - a priority of Senate President pro-tem Darrell Steinberg, a Democrat who represents Sacramento.

-Lawmakers also plan to include a requirement that $1 billion of education funds be used for specific purposes.
-They include implementing national Common Core curriculum standards, vocational education and assistance for school districts with a high percentage of disadvantaged students, said Assembly member Nancy Skinner, a Berkeley Democrat.
+They include implementing national Common Core curriculum standards, vocational education, and assistance for school districts with a high percentage of disadvantaged students, said Assembly member Nancy Skinner, a Berkeley Democrat.